Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- Uniqueness.
+- Uniqueness
-- Should be recognized consistently, irrespective of capitalization.
+- Should be recognized consistently, irrespective of capitalization
-- Cannot be changed after sending invitation mail.
+- Cannot be changed after sending invitation mail

 ### extraAssignedCount